yazz/VisualJS/README.md

 1) Install and build Coils from Github:

     git clone https://github.com/zubairq/coils.git my_new_application
     cd my_new_application
     lein with-profile base figwheel

 2) Open the application

     http://127.0.0.1:3449

-3) Make a change and see Figwheel reload the changes live
+3) Make a change and see Figwheel reload the changes live.
 Edit the file

     src/webapp/framework/client/components/main.cljs

+and change

-and change "Build database webapps with Clojure" to "Figwheel made a live change!"
+    "Build database webapps with Clojure"

+to

+    "Figwheel made a live change!".

+Save the file and the text should change in the live web app

 4) To see debug mode open:

     http://127.0.0.1:3449/main.html?livedebug=true

 Why another web framework?